joshmess/FreedomFund/README.md

 ### Our goal is to:

 1. Scrape publicly available data from this [website](http://enigma.athensclarkecounty.com/photo/bookingreport.asp) every morning (on a timer)
-1. Process the scraped data into a Python Dictionary and import to an SQL database
+1. Process the scraped data into our MongoDB cluster
    - We will have two schema’s: one for user login and storing scraped data
 1. Create a Login Page and Home Page
    - Login Page.- We can keep it super basic for now, just email and password